These four systems determine:

 - Wastewater treatment plants (more complex)

-- Holding tanks (high cost)
+- Holding tanks (higher cost)

 - Lagoon systems (older parks)

-Buyers need to know:
+Buyers need to understand:

 - Size and capacity

-- Age of tanks & fields
+- Age of tanks and fields

 - Pump replacement history